-Valmir Roberto da Silva, 35 years old, I am a poor madman, who is constantly full of complexity in the social sense, I do not accept as social conditions that the State offers us and sees different ways to help people and change the sad reality of their neighborhood.
+Valmir Roberto da Silva, 35 years old, I am a poor madman, who is constantly full of complexity in the social sense, I do not accept social conditions that the State offers us.
+Instead I see different ways to help people and change the sad reality of their neighborhood.

 Troubled childhood: broken house and open streets

 I was a kid who suffered a lot, I am the son of Dona Maria Conceição da Silva and José Carlos.
 My father was a major criminal in the region in the 80’s, and my mother ran away with me in my belly at the age of 24 for fear that I will follow the same path as him.